+195

+198

+201

+204

+207

+210

+213

+216

-random encounter with preference: pairs of individuals from the same mating group but of the opposite sex are randomly drawn, but each individual chooses to accept the potential partner based on its preference trait.
-If both partners mutually accept each other, they become unavailable for further mating for the current time step.
+random encounter with preference: pairs of individuals from the same mating group but of the opposite sex are randomly drawn, but each individual decides to accept or reject the potential partner, conditional on its own preference, and on the gametic investment of the partner.
+If both partners accept each other, they become unavailable for further mating for the current time step.
 If at least one individual rejects the mating, both of them return in the mating group and yet again two individuals are randomly drawn from the mating group.
+The iterative procedure stops when all individuals of one sex are depleted.
+To prevent the loop from spinning infinitely if individuals remain unpaired, each individual can only encounter x potential partners, x being the initial number of members of the opposite sex in the mating group.
+The smaller the mating group, the greater the variability of the sex ratio within the mating group, and the more variable the mating opportunities during a season (time step) will be.

-competitive encounter without preference: Individuals from the same mating group but with opposite sex encounter each other based on their value of competitiveness C. For each pair of individuals thus formed, mating will occur.
+competitive encounter without preference: Individuals from the same mating group but with opposite sex encounter each other in an order based on their respective values of competitiveness C. For each pair of individuals thus formed, mating will occur.
 Mated individuals are not available for further mating for the current time step.
 When M is not a pair number, or